lolautruche/ezsh/README.md

   --help          -h Display this help message.
   --version       -v Display the PsySH version.
   --config        -c Use an alternate PsySH config file location.

+  user_login      User login (i.e. username) to use to authenticate against the repository.
+If not provided, anonymous user will be used.
 ```

 > **Important:** To be able to use `ezsh`, **you first need to be in your eZ project root**: